smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/06_determine_foreign_key_paths.md

 -----

 Next, we’ll focus on determining foreign key paths.
 This is similar to determining object dependency paths, but here we focus exclusively on foreign key dependencies.
-A script provided at the end of this chapter automates this process.

 Foreign key dependencies can be viewed via the system views `sys.foregn_keys` and `sys.foreign_key_columns`.
 Foreign Key dependencies are not part of the `sys.sql_Expression_dependencies` table.